 The tour finishes at Milltown Cemetery where three of the hunger strikers who died during the 1981 hunger strike are buried with other comrades who also paid the ultimate sacrifice in pursuance of their political beliefs.
 This tour is a must do for the visitor to Belfast.
 It is a living history provided by those who have lived through the conflict and helped shape the current peace process of today.

-Join this tour every Tuesday, Thursday and Saturday at 11.00am and every Sunday at 2.00pm.
+Join this tour every Tuesday, Thursday, Saturday and Sunday at 10.00am.